 A third extra point for playing a prominent role as the home arena in the movie Blue Chips.
-During the summer of 1993 the arena was transformed into the “Dolphin Dome” named after the fictitious Western University Dolphins.
-There were 5,000 extras who packed the building during the four-game shoot.
-Up until recently, there was memorabilia and a "Let's Go Dolphins" banner hanging on the wall.
+During the summer of 1993, the arena was transformed into the “Dolphin Dome” named after the fictitious Western University Dolphins.
+5,000 extras packed the building during the four-game shoot.
+Up until recently, there are memorabilia in a small trophy case in the main lobby

 One final extra point for the overall design of the arena.
 The domed ceiling provides an ideal canvas to allow visitors unobstructed views from almost anywhere in the gymnasium.
 Case Arena feels more like a college basketball arena than a high school gymnasium.

 Case Arena would be the largest high school gymnasium in all but four states in the country.
-There are 18 larger gyms in Indiana and each of them have their own sense of pride and nostalgia.
+There are 18 larger gyms in Indiana and each of them has its sense of pride and nostalgia.
 In Frankfort, the arena has the historical significance of being named after Everett Case, who helped put the school and later NC State basketball on the map.
 His efforts would result in enshrinement into the Basketball Hall of Fame in Springfield, Massachusetts.